 That brings us to the end of our GDPR-K readiness series.
-You can check out the Toolkit in its entirety on our website here.
-If there are other topics you would like us to write about, please reach out directly on [email protected].
+If there are other topics you would like us to write about, please reach out directly on email@example.com.
 And, as always, you can follow our blog posts by subscribing above.

 The GDPR-K Toolkit for Kids Publishers Part One: Audit your technology partners